KungumapriyaaMKP/InfosysSpringboard/README.md

 Isha: Sir asked to make a ppt for entire project like all steps from milestone 3 and 4 and present it.
 Is someone making it?
 I m busy with the documentation.

 Aswini: we have already done the ppt right ?

+Isha: Guys can u drop your full names? i will add in the ppt